+Note

-Note The output object code mig compiler optimization. ght not correspond exactly to your input because of
+The output object code might not correspond exactly to your input because of

+compiler optimization.

 Embedded assembler

 The embedded assembler enables you to use the full ARM assembler instruction set, including assembler directives.
 Embedded assembly code is assembled separately from the C and C++ code.
 A compiled object is produced that is then combined with the object from the compilation of the C and C++ source.